 The fisheries have responded to this disappointing news by committing to measures to rebuild cod stocks over the next five years.

-What else can be done to protect fish stocks?
+What else can be done to protect fish populations?

-Some progress has been made.
+There has been some progress.
 For example, in July 2015 delegates from Canada, Denmark (for Greenland and the Faroe Islands), Norway, Russia, and the United States signed an agreement to prevent unregulated commercial fishing in high seas of the central Arctic Ocean.